Last Updated on Nov 10, 2020

 Step 4: Move out from the “System Preferences”.

 By default Blue color is set as a highlight and accent color.

-However, you can change the highlight color, both accent, and highlight color not need them to be same.
-The advantage of using different highlight color is when you select the files from the folder then you can easily distinguish between non-selected and selected files.
+However, you can change the highlight color, both accent, and highlight color not need them to be the same.
+The advantage of using different highlight colors is when you select the files from the folder then you can easily distinguish between non-selected and selected files.

 How to Adjust Highlight Color

-Step 1: Click on “Apple” icon and open “System Preferences”.
+- Step 1: Click on the “Apple” icon and open “System Preferences”.

 The highlight color will change itself to match with the selected accent color.
 However, you can customize the color independently.
 Select one different highlight color after choosing an accent color.